 - Communication with dealers can be spotty.
 The appeal of CarGurus is that it instantly connects buyers and dealers.
 When you see a car you like, you can enter your email and/or phone number to have the dealer contact you.
 But this system doesn’t always work to buyers’ satisfaction.
 Read enough reviews on CarGurus.com, and you’ll find lots of people who say they never heard back from a dealer or received a response too late.

 - Car listings aren’t always accurate.
 Many CarGurus reviews tell the same story: A would-be buyer shows up at the dealer and then finds the advertised car has already been sold.
 Bummer.
 Our advice: If you really want a particular car, immediately follow up your online request with a phone call to the dealership to express interest and schedule a test drive.
 (Don’t be too enthusiastic, though, or you’ll lose your negotiating power.)

 - There are few private auto sellers.
 Sometimes, the best deals on used cars come from private sellers.
 But most vehicles listed on CarGurus are on dealers’ lots.
 Private auto sales do have some downsides — like used car buying scams — but it’s nice to have the option.

 - It costs money to sell your car on CarGurus.
 Listing your car is free — but you’ll have to pay $99 when you actually sell it.

 - You have to jump through some hoops to sell your car.
 Some sellers complain about CarGurus’ requirement that you verify possession of the car.
 This means the site will pull your listing until you fulfill a very specific request: You have to send a photo of your car with one door open and a verification code either printed or written on a piece of paper in the windshield.
 CarGurus does this to deter scammers, but it’s still a pain.

 Buying a car soon?
-Don’t forget to compare car insurance quotes on Compare.com so you can get the best deal.
+Don’t forget to compare auto insurance rates on Compare.com so you can get the best deal.
 It’s free.
 It’s fast.
 And it’s easy!